Loops, Blocks & Strings

 With this knowledge we can refactor our banner function so it doesn't even need a loop:

-Run the test to confirm this is working as expected, and then we're done with this feature.
+Run the test to confirm this code is working as expected, and then we're done with this feature.

 Source Control